 We have our sandbox next to the house because of the shape and size of our yard and also because that is where we needed to lay the french drain.
 We dug down as far as we needed for the drain, which was about 4 inches.
 Depending on your soil, this is the hardest part!
 We have hard red clay.
 My hubby had the idea to layer the bottom with pea gravel (which is really cheap at your lawn store).

-This has two benefits — first, it helps the sandbox drain (even over clay soil) and second, it keeps ants from building colonies directly under the box — or any other burrowing bugs or critters.
+This has two benefits — first, it helps the sandbox drain and remain mold-free (even over clay soil) and second, it keeps ants from building colonies directly under the box — or any other burrowing bugs or critters.

 Step Two: Prep the wood

 You have a few choices here.
 You can buy pretreated wood from your hardware store, you can use cedar or any other naturally rot and termite resistant wood or you can buy untreated wood and seal it yourself.
-In our area, cedar is expensive and was not in our budget, but I do think it is the best choice.
+In our area, cedar is expensive and was not in our budget, but I do think it is the best choice for a non-toxic wood.
 If you live on the West coast, this or a redwood might be a relatively affordable option for you.

 Chemically treated wood can be unsafe for children and was banned for use for play equipment in 2003.
 So the cheapest option for us was to buy untreated wood and seal it ourselves.

 We used something similar to this, ECO-SAFE Wood Treatment – Stain & Preservative by Tall Earth – 1/3/5 Gallon Sizes – Non-Toxic/ VOC Free/ Natural Source (1 Gallon).
 It comes as a powder which you mix with water and then brush onto the wood.
 One package was enough for both our sandbox and a garden box we made.